grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-## A quick overview of test stages
+## Test stages in a quick table reference

 This table provides the essential information about each stage.
 The rest of this page goes into deeper technical detail.